 If you are considering taking a family trip to Cape Town, South Africa you have made a fantastic choice!
 We have outlined our Cape Town itinerary with kids to hopefully help you with planning your trip.
 Cape Town is full of so many family-friendly activities and bursting with fun things to check out.
 So many great things to do in Cape Town as a family, your toughest part will be deciding which things to do first!

-As part of our 3-week itinerary to South Africa, we spent time in Cape Town before heading off to a safari in Kruger National Park.
+As part of our 3-week itinerary to South Africa, we spent time in Cape Town before heading off on a safari in Kruger National Park.
 There are easy direct flights from Cape Town to Kruger, so the best advice would be to book your safari first and then arrange your Cape Town visit around your safari availability.

 What You'll Find in This Post

-- Cape Town Itinerary with Children
+- Cape Town Itinerary for Kids

 - Other Things To Do in Cape Town with Kids